Fire and Rescue New South Wales: Emergency Response

 Fire and Rescue NSW are on hand 24/7 every day of the year available to assist the residents in New South Wales in their times of need.
-Fire and Rescue NSW work closely with the NSW State Emergency Service to respond to incidents during and following storm/weather events, such as chainsawing downed trees, tarping roofs and pumping out flooded areas.
+Fire and Rescue NSW work closely with the New South Wales State Emergency Service to respond to incidents during and following storm/weather events, such as chainsawing downed trees, tarping roofs and pumping out flooded areas.
 This is in addition to Fire and Rescue NSW's flood/swift water rescue role.
 Another one of Fire and Rescue NSW's unique roles is their snake handling capability, with firefighters across the state trained in the safe capture and removal of snakes from peoples homes.
 Rescuing children and pets locked in cars forms another important part of Fire and Rescue NSW's role, particularly in hot Australian summers.

 In eleven remote and rural locations across the state, Fire and Rescue NSW are involved in the Community First Responder (CFR) program.
 CFR firefighters respond to medical emergencies with NSW Ambulance, who are often located a distance away from the medical emergency.
 Firefighters provide initial lifesaving patient care, who are supported by paramedics upon their arrival.
 Stations across the state are regularly called upon to assist NSW Ambulance in a general capacity, often providing manpower and specialist equipment when needed.
 These are just some of the diverse range of public calls for assistance that Fire and Rescue NSW attend every year.